PsiUpsilonEI/Bylaws/README.md

 ### Section 2: Judicial Committee

+1. Shall represent the interests of the class year who elected them.
-1. Shall be chaired by the Chief Representative.
+2. Shall be chaired by the Chief Representative.
-2. Shall elect the Chief Representative from amongst themselves, by a class J vote.
+3. Shall elect the Chief Representative from amongst themselves, by a class J vote.
-3. Shall act as judicial board for disciplinary action as deemed necessary.
+4. Shall act as judicial board for disciplinary action as deemed necessary.
-4. Has the power to levy fines and disciplinary action as deemed necessary.
+5. Has the power to levy fines and disciplinary action as deemed necessary.
-5. Shall be the final interpreters of the bylaws.
+6. Shall be the final interpreters of the bylaws.
+7. Shall store case results and opinions on the chapter’s electronic storage system
-6. An appeal to the J-Board must be submitted by an active brother in writing
+8. An appeal to the J-Board must be submitted by an active brother in writing
-7. Any appeal made to the J-Board may be dismissed without action if a unanimous Class J vote is made to dismiss the appeal.
+9. Any appeal made to the J-Board may be dismissed without action if a unanimous Class J vote is made to dismiss the appeal.
-8. Shall submit an official decision in writing on all matters handled by the J-Board.
+10. Shall submit an official decision in writing on all matters handled by the J-Board.
-9. Any decision made by the J-Board can be appealed, requiring a motion and two seconds, to the rest of the house.
+11. Any decision made by the J-Board can be appealed, requiring a motion and two seconds, to the rest of the house.
 The appeal is successful if a Class XJ vote yields a two-thirds majority to overrule it.
 In this case, the decision is overturned.
-10. Any Judicial Board representative with vested interest in a Judicial Board decision can voluntarily abstain, or be made to abstain by a Class XJ vote, from the Judicial Board vote and decision.
+12. Any Judicial Board representative with vested interest in a Judicial Board decision can voluntarily abstain, or be made to abstain by a Class XJ vote, from the Judicial Board vote and decision.
-11. If the class J vote made to a resolve a Judicial Board decision is tied, the original result of the case is upheld.
+13. If the class J vote made to a resolve a Judicial Board decision is tied, the original result of the case is upheld.
 If not such result exists, the decision is left to the Archon.

 ### Section 3: Community Relations Committee